Milleus/calliope/README.md

 ### App Store

-- `python app_store/find_all_dev_ids.py`
+- `python app_store/get_all_dev_ids.py`

   Calls App Store API with all keywords in keywords.data and returns a list of developer ids.
 Results are stored in app_store/data/all_dev_ids.json.
 This can be modified to return other app related information.

-- `python app_store/find_new_dev_ids.py`
+- `python app_store/get_new_dev_ids.py`

   Calls App Store API with all keywords in keywords.data and returns a list of new developer ids (not in whitelist or blacklist).
 Results are stored in app_store/data/unverified.json.

-- `python app_store/find_apps_in_whitelist.py`
+- `python app_store/get_apps_data.py`

   Calls App Store API with developer/app ids in whitelist and returns a collection of mobile application data.
-Results are stored in app_store/data/app_store_results.json.
+Results are stored in app_store/data/apps_data.json.

 ### Play Store

-- `python play_store/find_all_dev_ids.py`
+- `python play_store/get_all_dev_ids.py`

   Calls Play Store search with all keywords in keywords.data and returns a list of developer ids.
 Results are stored in play_store/data/all_dev_ids.json.
 This can be modified to return other app related information.

-- `python app_store/find_new_dev_ids.py`
+- `python app_store/get_new_dev_ids.py`

   Calls Play Store search with all keywords in keywords.data and returns a list of new developer ids (not in whitelist or blacklist).
 Results are stored in play_store/data/unverified.json.

-- `scrapy crawl find_apps_in_whitelist`
+- `scrapy crawl get_apps_data`

   Crawl Play Store developer/app pages with developer/app ids in whitelist and returns a collection of mobile application data.
-Results are stored in play_store/data/play_store_results.json.
+Results are stored in play_store/data/apps_data.json.

 ### Merging Data

 - `python merge.py`

-  Combine app_store_results.json and play_store_results.json and return a merged collection of mobile application data.
-Results are stored in store_results.json.
+  Combine apps_data.json from app store and play store, and return a merged collection of mobile application data.
+Results are stored in merged_apps_data.json.

 ## Resources